Magento 2 Website Loading Very Slow? 15 Known Issues That Kill Site Performance

 #1: Your hosting server is too far

 Your Magento 2.0 web hosting solution is probably located too far from your location.
 The farther the hosting provider, the slower the Magento store.
-Consider hosts nearest to your geography.
+Consider a Magento hosting company that is blazing fast, secure and nearest to your geography.

 #2: Your hardware is too slow